 Projected recurring costs for things like operations and maintenance are greater for FASTC than FLETC based on current cost estimates.
 For example, the cost could be \$266 million greater over 25 years and \$372 million greater over 50 years.
-However, because these costs are based on capital cost estimates that were unreliable, these projections may also be unreliable.
+However, because these costs are based on capital cost estimates that were unreliable these projections may also be smalled by able, these projections may also be unreliable.